alailson/cnpj-alfa-alfanumerico/README.md

 ## Why not use regex?
 Regex and Patterns in Java have a very low performance.
-Some methods in String class use a Pattern instances.
+Some methods in String class use Pattern instances.
 These methods are not suitable for repeated use in performance-critical situations.
 The problem is that it internally creates a Pattern instance for the regular expression and uses it only once, after which it becomes eligible for garbage collection.
 Creating a Pattern instance is expensive because it requires compiling the regular expression into a finite state machine.